Post 19 Rules

 Members of LeRoy Hill Post 19

 Members are defined by the American Legion Department of Kansas Constitution and Bylaws as; Section 1.
-Any person shall be eligible for membership in THE AMERICAN LEGION who was a member of the Army, Navy, Marine Corps, Coast Guard or Air Force of the United States and assigned to active duty at some time during any of the following periods: April 6, 1917, to November 11, 1918; December 7, 1941, to December 31, 1946; June 25, 1950, to January 31, 1955; February 28, 1961, to May 7, 1975; August 24, 1982, to July 31, 1984; December 20, 1989, to January 31, 1990; August 2, 1990, to the date of cessation of hostilities as determined by the Government of the United States; all dates inclusive, or who, being a citizen of the United States at the time of his entry therein, served on active duty in the armed forces of any of the Governments associated with the United States during any of said periods; provided, however, that such service shall have been terminated by honorable discharge or honorable separation, or continued honorably during or after any of said periods; provided, further, that no person shall be entitled to membership who, being in such service during any of said periods, refused on conscientious, political or other grounds to subject himself to military discipline or unqualified service. *Section 2.
+An individual is eligible for membership in The American Legion only if the individual (1) Has served in the Armed Forces of (A) the United States at any time during – (i) the period of April 6, 1917, through November 11, 1918; or (ii) any time after December 7, 1941; or (B) a government associated with the United States Government during a period of time referred to in subsection (A) of this section and was a citizen of the United States when the individual entered that service; and (2) was honorably discharged or separated from that service or continues to serve honorably during or after that period of time; provided, however, that such service shall have been terminated by honorable discharge or honorable separation, or continued honorably during or after any of said periods; provided, further, that no person shall be entitled to membership who, being in such service during any of said periods, refused on conscientious, political or other grounds to subject himself to military discipline or unqualified service. *Section 2.
 There shall be no form or class of membership except an active membership, and dues shall be paid annually or for life.
 Section 3.
 No person may be a member at any one time of more than one Post.
 Section 4.
 No person, who has been expelled by a Post, shall be admitted to membership in another Post without the consent of the expelling Post, except that where such consent has been asked for and denied by such Post, he may then appeal to the Executive Committee of the Department of the expelling Post for permission to be admitted to membership in another Post, and shall be ineligible for membership until such permission is granted.

 AUXILIARIES

-Membership in the Sons of The American Legion is limited to “All male descendants, adopted sons and stepsons of members of The American Legion, and such male descendants of veterans who died in service during World War l, World War II, the Korean War, the Vietnam War, Lebanon, Grenada, Panama, the Persian Gulf War, and the War on Terrorism, during the elimiting periods set forth in Article IV, Section l, of the National Constitution of The American Legion, or who died subsequent to their honorable discharge from such service, shall be eligible for membership in the Sons of The American Legion.
+Membership in the Sons of The American Legion is limited to “All male descendants, adopted sons and stepsons of members of The American Legion, and such male descendants of Veterans who died in service during the eliminate periods set forth in Article IV, Section l, of the National Constitution of The American Legion, or who died subsequent to their Honorable discharge from such service, shall be eligible for membership in the Sons of The American Legion.

-Admission to the Club is restricted to American Legion members, Sons of the American Legion (SALS) members, American Legion Auxiliary members, their families and guests.
-Family members and guests must be accompanied by the member.
+Admission to the Club is restricted to American Legion members, Sons of the American Legion (SAL) members, American Legion Auxiliary members (AUX), their families and guests.
+Family members and guests must be accompanied by the member and must leave when member leaves.

 A member may have any number of guests.